Single-Frequency Self-Alignment RF Resonant Beam for Information and Power Transfer: Conclusion

 \section{Conclusion}

-This paper demonstrated that RF-RBS operating in the RF band can achieve self-alignment and high-efficiency transmission based on the resonance mechanism.
+This paper demonstrated that RF-RBS, operating in the RF band and within the near-field region, can achieve self-alignment and high-efficiency transmission based on the resonance mechanism.
 First, we introduced the RF-RBS architecture and the fundamentals of the RAA.
 Then, we established an analytical model to calculate power flow, resonance establishment, and communication performance.
 Numerical analysis revealed that the proposed RF-RBS consistently achieves self-alignment without beam control and provides higher transmission efficiency compared to RD-BFS, with improvements of up to 16\%.
 Additionally, the results indicate the capability to transmit watt-level power and achieve 21 bps/Hz of downlink spectral efficiency in indoor settings.
 The more concentrated spatial power distribution of the RF-RBS enables high-efficiency transmission over long distances, highlighting the advantages of resonance in WPT and wireless communication applications.
 Future studies could investigate the system's feasibility and performance under various scenarios and practical implementations.
 RF-RBS enables the IoT and mobile devices to operate without cables, presenting application prospects in smart homes, drones, and intelligent manufacturing.
-However, during implementation, several issues require further investigation, including i) developing multiple safeguards for high-power transmissions, ii) enhancing communication-perception integration, and iii) integrating Reconfigurable Intelligent Surfaces (RIS) to expand the working range.
+However, during implementation, several issues require further investigation, including i) developing multiple safeguards for high-power transmissions, ii) designing high-gain and stable PAs and phase shifters, iii) enhancing communication-perception integration, and iv) integrating Reconfigurable Intelligent Surfaces (RIS) to expand the working range.

 \ifCLASSOPTIONcaptionsoff

 \fi